The Buffalo skyline

 Boat races at Canalside

-Mixing in the studio at the Colored Musicians Club
+Learning the history of jazz at the Colored Musicians Club

 - Major Airports:

 There are many ways to experience Buffalo’s rich history.
 Walk where President Theodore Roosevelt took the oath of office at the Theodore Roosevelt Inaugural National Historic Site.
 Tour the former home of an American industrial magnate at Frank Lloyd Wright’s sprawling Martin House Complex.
 Step back in time to the golden age of jazz at the Colored Musician’s Club and Museum, take a Buffalo River History Cruise to see one of the world’s largest collections of grain elevators up close, or learn the story of the city at the Buffalo History Museum.

 Buffalo’s artistic and architectural legacy is evident throughout its city blocks.
 Visit the Albright-Knox Art Gallery to see a “who’s-who” of modern masters on display, including Jackson Pollock, Pablo Picasso and Andy Warhol.
 Stop at the Burchfield Penney Art Center – devoted to representing the work of Western New York artists – and peruse its 30 annual exhibitions.
 There are multiple ways to tour Frank Lloyd Wright-designed Graycliff estate (“The Jewel on the Lake”) uncovering everything from the site’s historic landscape to its interior.
 Visit Roycroft Campus – a peaceful reformist community of artists – and see the buildings as well as past and current works of authentic Arts and Crafts artists.
 Step back in time at the palatial, restored Shea’s Performing Arts Center, the anchor of Buffalo’s Theater District, catching a Broadway show while there.
 When it comes to architecture, downtown does not disappoint: City Hall is a fantastic example of an Art Deco building, while several other structures here reflect the best in period architecture.